 Don’t be hard on yourself if you struggle to make the time or even to come up with ideas that sound exciting.
 Start small — maybe a half-hour each Wednesday to walk around the neighborhood or take a trip to the local bakery each Saturday morning.

 At the beginning of my 12-week journey, following The Artist’s Way, I had a hard time sticking to my solo dates (and still do sometimes).
 But I have found that just the intention to do it, and talking to those around me about my need for it, has opened up time and space to make it happen.
 Eventually, it will become another routine weekly activity.

 So go ahead introverts, put yourself first.
-And then reap the benefits of a deeply fulfilling, happy partnership!

 You might like: